Wisc-HCI/authr/README.md

 # Authr
-Provided in this repository is the release version of Authr along with additional ROS package dependencies configured to work with the Authr software.
+Provided in this repository is the released version of Authr along with additional ROS package dependencies configured to work with the Authr software.

 Authr is an environment designed to allow engineers to translate existing manual processes into collaborative human-robot plans.
 Additionally, Authr provides the ability to design exclusively robotic plans.